Benjamin West: Later religious painting

 West is also well known for his huge work in the Chapel of St Peter and St Paul which now forms part of the Old Royal Naval College in Greenwich, London.
 His work, The Preservation of St Paul after a Shipwreck at Malta, measures 25 by 14 ft and illustrates the Acts of the Apostles: 27 & 28.
 West also provided the designs for the other paintings executed by Biagio Rebecca in the chapel.

 Following a loss of royal patronage at the beginning of the 19th century, West began a series of large-scale religious works.
 The first, Christ Healing the Sick was originally intended as a gift to Pennsylvania Hospital in Philadelphia; instead he sold it to the British Institution for £3,000, which in turn presented it to the National Gallery.
 West then made a copy to send to Philadelphia.
 The success of the picture led him to paint a series of even larger works, including his Death on the Pale Horse, exhibited in 1817.

 Royal Academy

 Though initially snubbed by Sir Joshua Reynolds, founding President of the Royal Academy, and by some other Academicians who felt he was over-ambitious, West was elected President of the Royal Academy on the death of Reynolds in 1792.
+During his time as president, he fell victim to the Venetian secret, a scandal involving a supposedly secret set of materials and techniques used by Renaissance painters in Venice.
 He resigned in 1805, to be replaced by a fierce rival, architect James Wyatt.
 However West was again elected president the following year, and served until his death.
+In 1810 West was painted by his future successor Thomas Lawrence as president of the Royal Academy and the Portrait of Benjamin West was exhibited at the 1811 Summer Exhibition.

 Pupils

-Many American artists studied under him in London, including Ralph Earl and later his son, Ralph Eleaser Whiteside Earl, Samuel Morse, Robert Fulton, Charles Willson Peale, Rembrandt Peale, Matthew Pratt, Gilbert Stuart, John Trumbull, Washington Allston, Thomas Sully, John Green, and Abraham Delanoy.
+Many American artists studied under him in London, including Ralph Earl and later his son, Ralph Eleaser Whiteside Earl, Samuel Morse, Robert Fulton, Charles Willson Peale, Rembrandt Peale, Matthew Pratt, Gilbert Stuart, John Trumbull, Samuel Lovett Waldo, Washington Allston, Thomas Sully, John Green, and Abraham Delanoy.